Here are tons of low-cost and no-cost ideas to use in any season for any reason to help keep your children’s ministry budget on track.

 Here’s a simple, low-cost event for preschoolers.
 Set up these heart-conscious stations and invite preschoolers to move from station to station during the party.

-- God Made Me.
 Cut one large and one small heart from different colors of construction paper for each child.
 Have kids decorate their hearts with googly eyes, scraps of fabric, crayons, and buttons.
 Use the other heart for a nose.
-Add strips of paper folded accordion style for legs and arms.
+Add strips of paper folded accordion-style for legs and arms.
 As kids create, talk about how God made each of us with love and care.

 Royal Oak, Michigan

 We host a family date night in our sanctuary every month.
 We choose an appropriate movie, provide popcorn donated by a local movie theater, supply drinks, and incorporate before and after activities such as discussion questions and crafts designed to help families connect.
-We advertise each family date night on our church sign and throughout the community.
+To ensure success, we advertise each family date night on our church sign and throughout the community.
 These evenings are popular because they offer families a no-stress environment where they can hang out with each other and meet other families.

 On an evening each July, we have our annual water night.
 This is a great low-cost event that the kids look forward to and bring their friends to.
 We start the night with a shaving cream fight in the church’s front yard.
 We also set up a water slide made with a roll of plastic sheeting doused with baby shampoo and water from a hose.
 Of course, the night wouldn’t be complete without tons of water balloons.
 We recruit extra volunteers to ensure everyone’s safety, and we invite all attendees to join us for church the coming weekend.
 The neighborhood kids come out for this event, and so do many curious parents.

-Here’s a totally free idea we’ve used with great success.
+Here’s a totally free idea we’ve used with great success — and no impact on our ministry budget!
 We have an Art in Public Places event for our preteens where they find fountains, sculptures, and buildings that are tied to Scripture.
-We group kids with an adult volunteer, distribute a list of items and the related Scripture, and then send them out.
+First, we group kids with an adult volunteer, distribute a list of items and the related Scripture, and then send them out.
 We have everyone regroup at the church for a cookout, and then we have each group compare its findings and the Scriptures they were given.

 Our preteens eat up this budget-friendly event.
 We invite kids to join us for breakfast at church.
 We add neon food coloring (available at grocery stores) to pancake batter and pour it into squeeze bottles.
 Then we have adults supervise while kids “paint” their own breakfasts right on the griddle.
 As kids enjoy their wacky breakfast creations, we talk about God’s gift of creativity.